lydia-gao/LinkifyServices/docs/api.md

 ## Website Title Extraction

-The SmartUrl service automatically extracts website titles when creating URLs, QR codes, and barcodes:
+The Linkify service automatically extracts website titles when creating URLs, QR codes, and barcodes:

 - When a user submits a URL, the system makes a request to the target website
 - The HTML is parsed to extract the `<title>` tag content